 How to get help

-Much is documented in the help documentation.
-In particular, descriptions of each model, the equations used and appropriate references.
-This should always be the first place to go with questions.
-Also note that the bottom information bar on SasView often has useful information.
-Other available sources are
+Much is documented in the help documentation which is available in-program or online (see below).
+In particular, it contains descriptions of each model, the equations used and appropriate references, along with information on the optimisers, polydispersity functions, orientational aspects, and so on.
+The documentation should always be the first place to go with questions.
+The information bar at the bottom of the SasView window sometiumes has useful information, as does the Log Explorer in SasView version 5.

 - The full user documentation including model documentation.
-Also available as a PDF download
+This is available as a PDF download for version 4.2.2

-- You may contact us at: firstname.lastname@example.org to report bugs (in which case please also attach a SasView log file, see below) or for help using the software
+- Contact us at: email@example.com to report bugs (in which case please also attach a SasView log file, see below) or for help in using the software

-- Visit our tickets list To view reported bugs, things being worked on or possible future ehancements
+- Visit our issues list to view reported bugs, things being worked on or possible future ehancements

-- For the adventurous, many new features and bug fixes are available in the latest builds & may have what you are looking for
+- For the adventurous, many new features and bug fixes are available in the latest builds and may have what you are looking for

 Where to find the SasView log file